pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-16-i-built-a-thing-pinbuddy.md

 ### Keyboard accessible

 I am a keyboard shortcut geek and I use them all the time.
-Luckily PinBoard allows you to browse and add new URLs without leaving your keyboard.
+Luckily PinBoard allows you to browse and add new URLs without ever leaving your keyboard.

 - `⌥ + p` - show / hide PinBuddy
 - `⌥ + 1` - go to all view